Microlearning

 Latest Trends in Microlearning

-It’s not surprising that microlearning is a hot favorite with corporate organizations because it uses the modern learner’s attention span optimally to deliver training that is focused on a single learning objective.
+It’s not surprising that microlearning is a hot favourite with corporate organizations because it uses the modern learner’s attention span optimally to deliver training that is focused on a single learning objective.
+Microlearning as an evolving trend is becoming quite popular.
 If you want to know what’s happening with microlearning, here are the latest microlearning trends

 Microlearning + Mobile Learning